letmebefree/zonetradingmanual/global-parameters.md

 **EA\_MODE\_FREE**

 This is the default mode when the EA is first loaded.
 It is used to view zones on the daily, weekly or monthly charts without any trading capability.
-Setting maximum or minimum time frame to calculate will NOT override the zones calculated.
+Setting maximum or minimum time frame to calculate will NOT let you override the zones calculated by the EA.

-Whilst operating the EA in this mode, it is possible to filter the zones that appear using any parameters that appear in the sections \*\*\*ZONE\_FILTERS\*\*\*, \*\*\*PRICE CURVE FILTERS\*\*\* and \*\*\*RELATIVE ZONE FILTERS\*\*\*.
+Whilst operating in this mode, it is possible to filter the zones using any parameters that appear in the sections \*\*\*ZONE\_FILTERS\*\*\*, \*\*\*PRICE CURVE FILTERS\*\*\* and \*\*\*RELATIVE ZONE FILTERS\*\*\*.
 Values being filtered by the parameters under these sections are those that only change when a new candle opens or when a zone is stopped out.
 It does not include any parameters filtering values that change every tick \(e.g. values of technical indicators, time of day\).
-Neither will any trading parameters be relevant in this mode.
+Neither will any trading parameters be relevant for this mode.

 **EA\_MODE\_LIVE\_ANALYSIS**